sternSargentRA/pyTM/Docs/source/seppo/D_Evans_model.rst

 Credible policy
 ===============

-The theme of this section is conveyed in the following:
+We express the  theme of this section in the following:

-**Remark** We have seen that in general, a continuation of a Ramsey plan is not a Ramsey plan.
+**Remark** In general, a continuation of a Ramsey plan is not a Ramsey plan.
 This is sometimes summarized by saying that a Ramsey plan is not *credible*.

-A continuation of a credible plan is a credible plan.
+**Remark** A continuation of a credible plan is a credible plan.

-The literature on a credible public policy or credible plan introduced by :cite:`Chari_Kehoe_1990` and :cite:`Stokey_1989` and describes history-dependent policies that arrange incentives so that public policies can be implemented by a *sequence* of government decision makers.
-In this section, we sketch how recursive methods that :cite:`Chang1998` used to characterize credible policies would apply to our model.
+The literature on a credible public policy (:cite:`Chari_Kehoe_1990` and :cite:`Stokey_1989`)  arrange strategies and incentives so that public policies can be implemented by a *sequence* of government decision makers.

+Here  we confine ourselvs to  sketching how recursive methods can be  used to characterize credible policies in  our model.

+:cite:`Chang1998` is a key reference

-A credibility problem arises because we assume that the timing of decisions differs from the definition of Ramsey Protocol Ramsey timing.
-Throughout this section, we now assume the following:
+A credibility problem arises because we assume that the timing of decisions differs from those in for a Ramsey problem

 **Definition** Sequential timing protocol: